biopragmatics/bioregistry/docs/CONTRIBUTING.md

 In addition to the primary responsible contact person, the Bioregistry has structured fields for additional contact methods, such as:

-- `contact_page` for annotating the URL of a web-based contact form.
+- `contact_page` for annotating the URL of a web page that has contact information, e.g., containing a contact form.
 Only curate this field if a direct email is not available, as this is the least transparent option for contact

 #### Review of New Prefix Requests